sudovivek/File-Transfer/linux-file-transfer/local-to-remote/README.md

     wget http://{LOCAL-IP}/demo.txt -O /tmp/demo.txt --no-check-certificate

-**Execute this command on the Local PC, while the Python server is running on the Remote PC**
+**Execute this command on the Local PC, while the HTTP Server is running on the Remote PC**

     wget -O- --method=PUT --body-file=demo.txt http://{REMOTE-IP}/demo.txt

+**Use the -i flag to fetch URLs from a file, where each URL is listed on a separate line**

+    wget -i urls.txt

 ------------------------------------------------------------------------------------------------------------------